 Who is eligible?

-Emerging researchers in the field of cultural policy and cultural management up to 35 years of age from Europe and the rest of the world are eligible to apply.
+Emerging researchers in the field of cultural policy and cultural management from Europe and the rest of the world are eligible to apply.
 Applicants must have recently published PhD thesis exploring, through comparative and cross-cultural research, issues at stake and taking a step from evaluative (descriptive) to comparative applied research.
 The PhD thesis should inform policymaking and benefit practitioners active in the broad field of culture.